-Our team believes you can make wise choices on the auto insurance you actually need by learning about the various auto insurance coverages.
+Our team believes you can make wise choices on the auto insurance you actually need by understanding car insurance and learning about the various auto insurance coverages.

 In the end, your policy will always win if there is confusion between terms.
-Our insurance brokers would be glad to walk you through them for clarification.
+Our insurance brokers would be glad to walk you through the car insurance definitions for clarification.